robtweed/ewd-qoper8-dbx/README.md

 This module may be used to simplifiy the integration of the mg-dbx module with ewd-qoper8 worker process modules.
 It additionally loads the ewd-document-store module to provide a very powerful and natural JavaScript interface to the underlying
-Global Storage database provided by Cache, IRIS and YottaDB.
+Global Storage database provided by Cache, IRIS, YottaDB and BDB-style databases.

 ## Installing